teacheredu-euniwell/oer-diversity-inclusion/README.md

 [^2]: EUniWell Teacher Education Team. (n.d.).
 Arena 5: Teacher Education and Well-Being.
 European University for Well-Being.
 Retrieved Winter 11, 2024, from https://www.euniwell.eu/what-we-do/fields-of-action/arena-5-teacher-education-and-well-being

-### Definition of Teachers´ Professional Standards
+### Definition of Professional Standards for Teachers

 > "In a new social contract for education, teachers must be at the centre and their profession
 > revalued and reimagined as a collaborative endeavour which sparks new knowledge to bring about